 lcon Item Description 1 Keyboard For entering data into your computer.
 See "Using the keyboard" on page 16.
-2 Fingerprint reader (Optional) Fingerprint reader for Windows Hello and security.
+2 Fingerprint reader Fingerprint reader for Windows Hello and security.
+Function varies depending on configuration.
 3 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-4 U Power button Turns the computer on and off.
+4 (h) Power button Turns the computer on and off.